The-Marcy-Lab-School/se-unit-4-assessment/short-response/README.md

 **3. What is a closure?
 How does it allow us to create private data?**

 **4. What is encapsulation?
-How do constructors and prototypes in JavaScript help us write encapsulated programs?**
+How do classes in JavaScript help us write encapsulated programs?**

 **5. What is polymorphism?**